Example Goal: Run 3 times per week

 Goal creation: Select goal type.
 Shows all the current goal types (Do More, Do Less, Lose Weight, Gain Weight, Custom, Odometer and Whittle Down), with the Do More option in the top left highlighted.

 4. Enter the units you want to use and the amount you want to commit to.
-In this example, I'm aiming to run 6 miles per week (3 runs of 2 miles each), which is the same as a goal to run 0.86 miles per day.
-I don't need to calculate that out, though -- I can just enter 6/7 (six miles divided over seven days), and Beeminder will automatically calculate what that means.
+In this example, I'm aiming for 3 runs per week, which is the same as a goal to run 3/7 = 0.43 times per day.
+I don't need to calculate that out, though -- I can just enter 3/7 (three runs divided over seven days), and Beeminder will automatically calculate what that means.

-If you want to delay your goal's start a few days (maybe you're traveling this weekend), be sure to tick the Start this goal with extra leeway box.
+If you want to delay your goal's start a few days (maybe you're traveling this weekend), be sure to tick the Start this goal with extra leeway box; here, I've started out with four days of leeway, so I'll have one run needed in four days' time to avoid derailing.
 Enter the number of days you want to delay and press Continue.

 5. Give your goal a brief name.
 If you want, you can also write a short description with more information.